liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 - [h:graphicImage (General)](https://github.com/liferay/liferay-faces-showcase/tree/3.x/jsf-showcase-webapp/src/main/webapp/WEB-INF/component/h/graphicimage/general)

-[<a name="6.147"></a>6.147] NYI: invalidateSession() (bridge-tck-main-portlet)
+[<a name="6.147"></a>6.147] invalidateSession() (bridge-tck-main-portlet)

-- During a render, set a portlet session attribute to a unique value such as `System.nanoTime()` and render the portlet session value to the HTML output.
-Submit an action and call `ExternalContext.invalidate()` and re-render the portlet session value.
-The value must be null after invalidation.
+- During a render, set a portlet session attribute value using `ExternalContext.getSessionMap().put(String,Object)`.
+  Call `ExternalContext.invalidate()`.
+Then attempt to access the portlet session attribute value, expecting an `IllegalStateException` to be thrown.
+Note that it may be necessary to introduce a custom ResponseStateManager since Faces runtime (Mojarra) attempts to access a session attribute in order to write the view state hidden field to the response.
+In that case, it would be necessary to suppress writing the view state hidden field via the custom ResponseStateManager.

 [<a name="6.148"></a>6.148] NYI: setResponseHeader(String,String) (bridge-tck-main-portlet)